langchr86/dev-env/desktop-vm/README.md

 * shutdown VM
 * remove existing shared folders
 * export as appliance OVA 2.0: `prcpp-desktop.ova`
-* deploy file to AD and USB sticks
+* split up file into smaller ones and deploy to AD and USB sticks